opensearch-project/documentation-website/_security/access-control/users-roles.md

 ## Defining roles

-Similar to defining users, you can define roles using OpenSearch Dashboards, `roles.yml`, or the REST API.
+Similarly to defining users, you can define roles using OpenSearch Dashboards, `roles.yml`, or the REST API.
 OpenSearch provides predefined roles and a special read-only role.

 Unless you are defining new [reserved or hidden users]({{site.url}}{{site.baseurl}}/security/access-control/api/#reserved-and-hidden-resources), using OpenSearch Dashboards or the REST API to create new users, roles, and role mappings is recommended.
-The `.yml` files are for initial setup, not ongoing use.
+The `.yml` files are for initial setup and are not for ongoing use.
 {: .warning }

 ### OpenSearch Dashboards